- Committed to Life-Threatening Infectious Diseases

 Nearly all AiCuris’ drugs stem from novel chemical classes and most have novel modes of action, making AiCuris’ compounds resistance-breaking by design.

-AiCuris now has nine compounds in development addressing medical needs in the indications HCMV, HSV, HBV and nosocomial bacterial infections.
+AiCuris now has nine compounds in pre-clinical and clinical development addressing medical needs in the indications HCMV, HSV, HBV and nosocomial bacterial infections.
 Seven compounds are in active clinical development: one in advanced Phase III (partnered with Merck&Co, also known as MSD), one having completed Phase II and another five in Phase I. Further two compounds are in preclinical development.

 AiCuris has proven its ability to develop its portfolio rapidly and effectively and is actively pursuing the discovery of novel therapies for infectious diseases with high unmet medical need.